SanjeevDeori/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommendation System

+## Overview
 A **Streamlit web application** 🌐 that recommends similar movies based on your favourite selected movies using **content-based filtering** powered by **cosine similarity**.

-It uses a preprocessed TMDB dataset and fetches real-time movie posters from the **TMDB API** to enhance user experience.
+It uses a preprocessed **TMDB dataset** and fetches real-time movie posters from the **TMDB API** to enhance the user experience. 📸

+Just pick a movie, and get smart, visually rich suggestions in seconds! 🍿

 ---

 ## ✨ Features